Updated 1 September 2021

 What are your rights?

-You may at any time send us any of the following requests and we will meet them the earliest possible and in any case, within 2 (two) months from the date of receipt of your request and inform you about the action we have taken.
-If your request is for any reason complex to examine or meet, we will ask you for an extension before the aforementioned two-month period expires.
+You may at any time send us any of the following requests and we will meet them the earliest possible and in any case, within 1 (one) month from the date of receipt of your request and inform you about the action we have taken.
+If your request is for any reason complex to examine or meet, we will inform you of an extension of a maximum of another two months before the aforementioned one-month period expires.

-If we have legitimate reasons to refuse to satisfy your request, we will inform you accordingly and in this case, you have the right to submit a relevant complaint to the Cyprus data protection authority, namely, the Data Protection Commissioner, http://www.dataprotection.gov.cy/ if you believe that our decision is unjustified.
+If we have legitimate reasons to refuse to satisfy your request, we will inform you accordingly and in this case if you believe that our decision is unjustified as well as in any other case you may believe that your personal data is not handled by our company legitimately, you have the right to submit a relevant complaint to the Cyprus data protection authority, namely, the Data Protection Commissioner, http://www.dataprotection.gov.cy/.

 These are the requests you can submit to us: